 Not Just One and Done

 Once you lay the foundation for good spring pastures your work isn't done.
 You will need to make a plan to rest and rotate your pastures to prevent overgrazing.
 Additionally manure management will be something to consider throughout the year, one of the leading causes of uneven pasture growth and grazing is manure piles in your fields.
 Managing your manure will not only encourage even grazing, but also recycle nutrients into the soil.
 The more TLC you give your pastures the better they will treat your livestock.

 Have more questions about what you should do to get ready for spring?
-To speak to one of our agronomists or livestock specialists in your area find your local Southern States store, or contact Customer Service at 1 (866) 372-8272 anytime Mon. - Fri., 8:00 AM to 5:00 PM EST.
+To speak to one of our agronomists or livestock specialists in your area find your local Southern States store.